wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.2.3 =
+- (23 Nov 2009) - Fix completely broke CAPTCHA, sorry about that

 = 2.2.2 =
 - (23 Nov 2009) - Added 5 random CAPTCHA fonts
 - Fixed fail over to GD Fonts on the CAPTCHA when TTF Fonts are not enabled in PHP (it was broken)